JacobBorgProgramming/Anonymous_Feedback_Widgets/README.md

 Third: paste the template where you want the widget to appear on the website.

 Fourth: insert the tracking information for your widget (name of action, etc) into the designaed locations in the snippet.
+Each of these elements is marked with "TEMPLATE".

 ---